 To help you better understand SHRP2

-This glossary of terms is specific to SHRP2 and in some cases may differ from traditional or more commonly used definitions.
+The glossary of terms will help you better understand SHRP2.
+These terms are specific to SHRP2 and in some cases may differ from traditional or more commonly used definitions.

 Select a term: